 - Click on the “Filter” box (located on the right hand of the screen on desktop, or at the top of the screen on mobile), and scroll down to the “Features” menu and select “Pre-approval” – (if you don’t see this as an option, press “More” if that option does not initially appear).

 - The table that then appears on the screen will only include loan products lenders have nominated as having a pre-approval option.

 How to apply for pre-approval for a mortgage

 Applying for a home loan can potentially be a stressful time in a person’s life.
 To try and help, Canstar has put together a list of three top tips to help smooth out the application process.

 1. Review your current finances

-The first step in the home loan pre-approval process is doing some initial research into your own finances.
-Consider your income, your typical expenses, what assets you own and how much you owe, and from there you can get a rough idea of how much you can afford to borrow:
+Before applying for pre-approval, it could be a wise idea to do some initial research into your own finances.
+Consider your income, your typical household expenses, what assets you own and how much you owe.
+From there, it could be possible to get a rough idea of how much you can afford to borrow:

-You should also consider how much you might be able to afford in monthly repayments, as this will affect how much you are able to borrow:
+It could also be a good idea to consider how much you might be able to afford in monthly repayments, as this will affect how much you are able to borrow:

 3. Fill in the pre-approval application with a lender

-Having got an idea of the sort of loan you’re after, it’s then a simple matter of applying to your bank for pre-approval (not making the loan application).
-Most banks let you apply online, over the phone, or in person at a branch.
+Having got an idea of the sort of loan you’re after, and from which lender, it’s then a matter of applying to your bank for pre-approval.
+Most banks let you apply online or over the phone.
 Your application will initially require some basic personal information in order to verify your identity – such as your name, address, and age.